replicatedhq/troubleshoot.sh/docs/source/collect/all.md

 - [logs](./logs): collects logs (stdout and stderr) from pods and includes them in the collected output
 - [copy](./copy): copies files or folders from a pod into the collected output
 - [data](./data): writes static or predefined data into the collected output
+- [configmap](./configmap): includes information about Kubernetes ConfigMaps in the collected output
-- [secret](./secret): includes information about Kubernetes secrets in the collected output
+- [secret](./secret): includes information about Kubernetes Secrets in the collected output
 - [collectd](./collectd): includes collectd files from all hosts in the cluster

 ## Generated and dynamic data